Viewable With ANY Browser

 No, I did not leave Northrop Grumman because of the work.
 (I hardly knew what working for Northrop Grumman would be like.
 When I retired, most of the prior TRW employee policies and practices were still in effect.)
 Except possibly when I worked at UCLA, TRW was the most positive employment experience I had.
 My coworkers were friendly.
 My managers were technically competent as well as being good leaders.
 The company as a whole treated me as a valued professional.
 TRW recognized that a salaried employee was not paid by the hour.
 As a professional, I was never threatened with the loss of pay for not putting in a full day of work.
 (I have heard (2007) that Northrop Grumman does not treat its employees as well as they were under TRW.)

 No, it was neither the work nor the work environment that caused me to retire.
 The primary cause was the commute from Hell.
 It was not unusual for my 42 mile trip home in the evening to take 2 or 2.5 hours (an average speed of 20 miles per hour or less).
+While driving to and from work, the commute drove my blood pressure out of control despite the combined effects of two medications.
+Yes, going to and from a very enjoyable job was killing me.
 Also, after chasing bits and bytes for almost 41 years, I was tired of having to do things that others told me to do.
 And I had finally accumulated sufficient retirement funds that I could afford to retire.

 Keeping Busy